westlicht/performer/_pages/manual/index.md

 <h4>Quick Access</h4>

-The _Sequence Edit_ page is one of the most frequently used pages when operating the sequencer.
+The _Steps_ page is one of the most frequently used pages when operating the sequencer.
 To change sequence parameters such as the _Run Mode_, _First Step_, _Last Step_ and others, one needs to temporarily switch to the [Sequence](#pages-sequence) page.
 This breaks the workflow, especially when in a live situation, where immediate access to the most important features and parameters is paramount.
 To help improve the workflow, most of the sequence parameters can be accessed through a quick access function.
 To access a parameter, hold `PAGE` and press `STEP[9-16]`, similarly to switching between pages, but keep holding the `PAGE` button.
 The page is now overlayed with the selected parameter.

 ![](images/page-note-steps-quick-access.png)